danielgtaylor/sdt/README.md

 hello: world
 ```

 That is a valid static template.
 Nothing will change when rendered, which is not very useful.
-Normally, when a template is rendered, it is passed parameters, and these are used for interpolation, branching, and looping.
-These features all make use of a basic expression language.
+Normally, when a template is rendered, it is passed parameters, and these are used for interpolation, branching, and looping, which are specified using special syntax in strings or keywords as object property names:

+- Interpolation: `${...}`
+- Branching: `$if`, `$then`, `$else`
+- Looping: `$for`, `$as`, `$each`
+- Special operations: `$flatten`

+These features make use of a basic expression language.

 ### Expressions